schemaspy:schemaspy

 <commentsInitiallyDisplayed>

-Deprecated. this seems to no longer be a supported option in SchemaSpy
+this seems to no longer be a supported option in SchemaSpy

 Comments Initially Displayed.
 Column comments are normally hidden by default.
 This option displays them by default.